 The institute was established to support our cleanliness and sanitation workers.
 We work in the areas of training, construction, and supervision of environmental sanitation campaigns across India.
 Our passion to change the current poor national and global sanitation situation stems from the Gandhian philosophy of eradication of in-accountability.
 The dangerous and demeaning practice of scavenging, or manual removal of feces, and its designation to the lowest caste in India has been the motivation for us.

 We expertise in low-cost sanitary technology that has spawned the construction of a new training and education institute for sanitation to meet the need and demand for such programs.
 The institute is used not only for current training and capacity building programs, but also to provide training, workshops, and research opportunities for professionals, NGO representatives, university and post-graduate level students.
 The Eco-friendly site reflects our dedication to creating a world free of un-accountability and harmful pollution and waste.

-What is story behind being called The Toilet God Of India?
+What is the story behind being called The Toilet God Of India?

 In 1958, my father, Ishwarbhai Patel, was fondly called by this title.
 He has dedicated his entire life for cleanliness and sanitation work.
-I was in college and peers used to call me Baby Toilet and I felt proud about it.
+I was in college and peers used to call me Baby Toilet and I felt proud of it.
 Most of the women in villages go to the toilet at night.
-They control the call of nature the entire day, and face health problems like constipation.
-At night, they’re victim of eve-teasing and sometime, rape.
+They control the call of nature the entire day and face health problems like constipation.
+At night, they’re a victim of eve-teasing and sometimes, rape.
 Won’t I built toilets for my mothers and sisters?
-We have lockers in our homes but why not toilet?
+We have lockers in our homes but why not the toilet?